Gamming-SERVICE/INTENT_BOT/README.md

-# 🤖 INTENT BOT
+# 🤖 INTENT™ BOT

 ### The Ultimate All-in-One Discord Mega Bot

 INTENT BOT is a powerful **multi-purpose Discord bot** designed to provide everything a server needs in a single package.
-Instead of using multiple bots for moderation, economy, music, automation, and entertainment, **INTENT BOT combines all systems into one advanced platform**.
+Instead of using multiple bots for moderation, economy, music, automation, and entertainment, **INTENT™ BOT combines all systems into one advanced platform**.

 It is built for **performance, stability, and scalability**, making it suitable for both small communities and large servers.